Tiger Lady focuses on finding peace and clarity

 The Tiger Lady of San Marcos offers tai chi and boxercise classes to clear the minds of those who experience stress and pressure in today’s fast-paced society.

-As a former championship boxer, Brenda Bell left her busy life in Los Angeles to retire and enjoy the simple life in Texas.
+As a former championship boxer, Brenda Bell left her busy life in Los Angles to retire and enjoy the simple life in Texas.

 Bell began her boxing career at the age of nine.
 She received her black belt in martial arts after graduating from San Marcos High School in 1982.